 The aim of the statistics on PhD-students is to show the volume of PhD-education.
 Furthermore it gives information on the progress of the education and the subjects of the project.
 Data are comparable since mid-eighties which is as long the PhD education has existed in Denmark.
-The statistics gives information on numbers of PhD-students and numbers of PhD-graduates at institutions approved to offer PhD-education, under here schemes and special arrangements, periods of leave, and study periods spent abroad.
+The statistics gives information on numbers of PhD-students and numbers of PhD-graduates at institutions approved to offer PhD-educations in Denmark.
+The statistics gives information on the progress of the education, under here schemes and special arrangements, periods of leave, and study periods spent abroad.
 The statistics also gives information on the subjects of the project and on sources of financing.
 The statistics also covers doctorate granted after §15, 2, according to this paragraph a doctorate can be granted based exclusively on a positive evaluation of a thesis without participation in an education.